 After the interview, if the company thinks you’re a good fit for art investing, they’ll help you open your Masterworks account so you can start buying shares of blue chip artwork.

-Masterworks does not provide information about how they determine fitness for the platform, and we could not find evidence of any potential investors being turned away.
-However, there are anecdotal reports that higher net worth investors are encouraged to make larger investments, suggesting that the initial phone call functions as a sales pitch.
+Masterworks does not provide information about how they determine fitness for the platform.
+However, there are reports that higher net worth investors are encouraged to make larger investments.

 Searching for Investment-Grade Art Opportunities